-The proposed FY 2019 annual budget is balanced and the Town proposes to decrease the millage rate from 4.800 to 4.3000.
+The proposed FY 2019 annual budget is balanced and the Town proposes to decrease the millage rate from 4.800 to 4.5000.
 The Town has experienced a net increase in certified taxable property values of approximately \$935.6 million, or 43.5%.
 New construction projects added to the tax roll amounted to \$1.01 billion.
-There was an approximately \$76 million decrease in taxable value of existing properties.
+There was also an approximately \$76 million decrease in existing property values mainly attributable to lower assessed values of oceanfront condominiums which was not expected.
 In FY 2019 the Town strove to capture the growth of the related income from the increase related to new construction by lowering the tax burden to existing residents, and at the same time, responding to the growing request for increasing services to address quality of life issues; providing the financial ability to make investments in technology, equipment and capital infrastructure; and setting aside resources in reserves for future Town infrastructure and capital needs.